koluris/ZEPHYRUS-M15-GU502-OpenCore/README.md

 * Run `ROGSwitch.app`

 ### Bonus
-* Wifi & Bluetooth work, but with experimental driver and HeliPort app (expect some problems)
+* DRM content like Netflix, please use Chrome
-* Use QuickESP to mount EFI partitions with ease (status bar app)
+* Use QuickESP to mount EFI partitions with ease, support me :)
-* ICC Profile that improves the screen's native color
+* ICC Profile that improves the screen's native colors

 ### What doesn't work
-* USB-C DP to 4K Monitor/TV
+* USB-C DP output to Monitor/TV
-* Apple TV DRM
+* Apple TV DRM (Known issue for all iGPU Hackintosh)

 ### Credits
 * Props to <a href="https://github.com/black-dragon74">BlackDragon74</a> for the port of ROG HID driver.